 Look for occupations that are a good fit for your experience

 In the previous section, you listed some of the skills you’ve learned through your life experiences.
 These kinds of skills can often be put to use in a wide variety of work settings.
-As you check out the following examples, think about how your skills could lead to specific occupations or positions:
+Check out the following examples.
+Think about how your skills could lead to specific occupations or positions:

 - Are you good at organizing activities?
-You could put that skill to good use in occupations such as activity coordinator, dispatcher, retail supervisor, tour operator, travel consultant or volunteer coordinator.
+You could put that skill to good use in a variety of They include activity coordinator, dispatcher, retail supervisor, tour operator, travel consultant or volunteer coordinator.

 - Have you helped children to become better athletes?
-You might be interested in building on your coaching skills.
-They are a valuable asset for trainers, tutors, driving instructors, English as a Second Language (ESL) instructors, early childhood educators, child and youth care workers, fitness instructors, sports instructors, etc.
+You might be interested in building on your coaching They are a valuable asset for trainers, tutors, and driving instructors.
+They are also useful for English as a Second Language (ESL) instructors, early childhood educators, child and youth care workers, fitness instructors, sports instructors, etc.

 - Have you worked with people who have disabilities?
-You probably know a lot about coping with disabilities, such as specialized teaching or treatment techniques.
-You could apply this experience to becoming a teaching assistant or working in a clinic that offers speech, occupational or physical therapy services.
+You probably know a lot about coping with disabilities, such as specialized teaching or treatment You could apply this experience to becoming a teaching assistant.
+You could also work in a clinic that offers speech, occupational or physical therapy services.

 In some cases, you may need specific training to meet the requirements of the job, but don’t assume you need a certificate, diploma or degree to qualify for work that interests you.